sahilyousafp/sahilyousafp/README.md

 - HTML/CSS/JS for UI building and web automation
 - Training and fine-tuning Neural Networks
 - Inferencing with Large Language Models (LLMs)
 - UI/UX design with a research-led approach
+- Computational design and modelling

 ## What I'm Building